MSI17819/SQL_projects/Code/championes_league_project.md

 |   Eintracht Frankfurt    |   Germany    |    Frankfurt    |        1        |
 +--------------------------+--------------+-----------------+-----------------+
 ```
 The table above shows all the teams that featured in the 1 of 16 stage CM, I will be most interested in which teams were part of the Eastern Bloc.
-This will be facilitated by using the longitude filtering available in the *teams* table.
+This will be facilitated by using the longitude filtering available in the [*teams*](https://github.com/MSI17819/SQL_projects/blob/main/Dataset/Champions%20League/teams.csv) table.

+The geographical coordinates are given in a two-number system, where the longitude takes on negative values when moving west of the 0 meridian.
+After little query modification and result is table below.
+I took the dividing line between the two blocks as the 14th degree of east longitude, so the eastern block is the cities to the right of this value and the western block is the teams from the countries to the left of this geographical degree.

+Table 2.
+Teams with the most apperance in round 1 of 16 belong to Sowieth Union Block.

 Take next step to quater-final and repeat proces one more time